tatumio/tatum-php/docs/Api/BlockchainAddressesApi.md

 Create multiple deposit addresses for a virtual account

-<p><b>2 credits per API call + 1 credit for each created address<br/> On Flow, additional 3000 credits are consumed for <a href="https://apidoc.tatum.io/tag/Flow#operation/FlowGenerateAddress" target="_blank">each created address</a>.</b></p> <p>Create multiple deposit addresses associated with a virtual account.</p> <p>When you have multiple deposit addresses created for the same virtual account, you aggregate various blockchain transactions from different addresses under a single account.<br/>You can deposit funds from another blockchain address to a deposit address associated with the virtual account, and the funds will be credited to that virtual account.</p> <p><b>Scanning for incoming deposits</b></p> <p>By default, deposit addresses are scanned for incoming deposits.
-Deposit addresses are automatically synchronized with the associated virtual account, and you can see incoming deposits on the virtual account.<br/>Scanning deposit addresses for incoming deposits consumes <b>20 credits per address per day</b>.</p> <p>If you want to be notified about certain events occurring on the deposit addresses, <a href="https://apidoc.tatum.io/tag/Notification-subscriptions#operation/createSubscription" target="_blank">subscribe for notifications</a>.</p> <p><b>Virtual account cryptocurrency</b></p> <p>Depending on the cryptocurrency of the virtual account, this API generates:<p> <ul> <li><b>Public address</b> for BTC, BCH, ETH, or LTC</li> <li><b>DestinationTag</b> for XRP</li> <li><b>Message</b> for XLM</li> </ul> <p>For fore information about supported blockchains and address types, see the <a href="https://apidoc.tatum.io/tag/Account#operation/createAccount" target="_blank">API for creating virtual accounts</a>.</p> <p>Deposit addresses are generated in the natural order of the extended public key provided in the virtual account.
-The derivation index is the representation of that order; it starts from 0 and ends at 2^31.</p> <p>When a new deposit address is generated, the last not used index is used to generate the address.
-You can skip some addresses to a different index, which means all the skipped addresses will no longer be used.</p>
+**2 credits per API call + 1 credit for each created address

+ On Flow, additional 3000 credits are consumed for <a href="https://apidoc.tatum.io/tag/Flow#operation/FlowGenerateAddress" target="_blank">each created address</a>.**

+ Create multiple deposit addresses associated with a virtual account.

+ When you have multiple deposit addresses created for the same virtual account, you aggregate various blockchain transactions from different addresses under a single account.

+You can deposit funds from another blockchain address to a deposit address associated with the virtual account, and the funds will be credited to that virtual account.

+ **Scanning for incoming deposits**

+ By default, deposit addresses are scanned for incoming deposits.
+Deposit addresses are automatically synchronized with the associated virtual account, and you can see incoming deposits on the virtual account.

+Scanning deposit addresses for incoming deposits consumes **20 credits per address per day**.

+ If you want to be notified about certain events occurring on the deposit addresses, <a href="https://apidoc.tatum.io/tag/Notification-subscriptions#operation/createSubscription" target="_blank">subscribe for notifications</a>.

+ **Virtual account cryptocurrency**

+ Depending on the cryptocurrency of the virtual account, this API generates:

+<ul> <li>**Public address** for BTC, BCH, ETH, or LTC</li> <li>**DestinationTag** for XRP</li> <li>**Message** for XLM</li> </ul>

+ For fore information about supported blockchains and address types, see the <a href="https://apidoc.tatum.io/tag/Account#operation/createAccount" target="_blank">API for creating virtual accounts</a>.

+ Deposit addresses are generated in the natural order of the extended public key provided in the virtual account.
+The derivation index is the representation of that order; it starts from 0 and ends at 2^31.

+ When a new deposit address is generated, the last not used index is used to generate the address.
+You can skip some addresses to a different index, which means all the skipped addresses will no longer be used.

 ### Example